cnnrznn/cnnrznn.github.io/_pages/about.md

 Hi!
 My name is Connor Zanin and I am a PhD student at Northeastern University.
 My main research focus is distributed systems.
 Computers fail, and I love to think about how applications can be _correct_ and _performant_ in the face of faults.
+Specifically, I am interested in the theoretical assumptions made by protocols, and how those affect real implementations.

 When I'm not working on computers, I love to be outdoors hiking, climbing, and cycling.
 Besides writing computer programs, I roast coffee and work on bikes.